rithvin05/rithvin05/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ### Hi!!
 My name's Rithvik (Rikki for short), and I'm super interested in AI/ML and Full Stack.
-Currently recruiting for any and all tech internships so feel free to reach out and connect 😸!
+Currently recruiting for tech internships so feel free to reach out and connect 😸!

 #### 💼 My current repos are mostly